Scouts Guide to the Zombie Apocalypse

-Scouts Guide to the Zombie Apocalypse is a 2015 American zombie comedy film directed by Christopher Landon and written by Landon, Carrie Evans, Emi Mochizuki and Lona Williams.
+Scouts Guide to the Zombie Apocalypse is a 2015 American zombie comedy film directed by Christopher Landon, and written by Landon, Carrie Evans, Emi Mochizuki and Lona Williams.
 The film stars Tye Sheridan, Logan Miller, Joey Morgan, Sarah Dumont and David Koechner.
 The film was released in the United States on October 30, 2015, by Paramount Pictures.
-It received mixed reviews from critics.
+It received generally negative reviews from critics but Sheridan's performance was praised.

 Plot

-A janitor is seen cleaning in a laboratory and interrupting a scientist as he asks to clean the floors in his working area.
+A janitor is cleaning in a laboratory and interrupts a scientist as he asks to clean the floors in his working area.
 The scientist agrees and retreats to the hallway to a vending machine.
-The janitor accidentally knocks off a life monitor attached to a man, in his attempt to revive the man he gives chest compressions but his hands rip through the flesh as the man awakens and attacks the janitor.
-Moments later, the janitor attacks the scientist in the hallway.
+The janitor accidentally knocks off a life monitor attached to a man; in his attempt to revive the man, he gives chest compressions but his hands rip through the flesh as the man awakens and attacks the janitor.
+Moments later, the zombified janitor attacks the scientist in the hallway.

 Three high school sophomores, Ben, Carter, and Augie, are trying to recruit new members for their Scout group, led by their Scout Leader Rogers.
-While Augie has always been happy about being a Scout, Ben and Carter have second thoughts.
-Carter tries convincing Ben to quit, but he can't as Augie is about to get his Condor Patch.
-Their conversation about quitting is cut short when Ben accidentally hits a deer.
-They manage to get help from Carter's sister, Kendall, and her friends.
-Ben, who's had a crush on Kendall, gets some advice from her.
-They all see that the supposedly-dead deer has vanished.
-Before they leave, the two are invited to the "Secret Seniors Party" and Carter is given the address.
-When they get alcohol for the party, they meet Denise, a cocktail waitress that works at a strip club.
+While Augie has always been happy about being a Scout, Ben and Carter have second thoughts since they're growing out of favor and considering quitting the scouts.
+En route to a campsite, Ben accidentally hits a deer.
+They manage to get help from Carter's sister, Kendall (on whom Ben has a crush), and her friends.
+They return to the accident site, only to find that the dead deer has vanished.
+Before they leave, the two are invited to the "Secret Seniors Party", and Carter is given the address.
+Meanwhile, while trying to meet the boys in the woods, Rogers is attacked and killed by the deer and the zombified scientist.

+When they get alcohol for the party, they meet Denise, a cocktail waitress who works at a strip club.
 She and Ben hit it off, and she agrees to buy the alcohol for them.
 The two then meet up with Augie in the woods so they can set up their campsite.
-That night, still concerned about the disappearance of Scout Leader Rogers, the trio talk about how great their friendship has been before heading to sleep.
-Before the night is out, Carter wakes Ben so they can attend the party.
-Augie catches up, however, and is disappointed by their choice.
-The two drive into town to find that the bouncer for the strip club is no longer there, and they sneak in.
-The two are immediately attacked by a zombie bouncer and stripper before being saved by a shotgun-wielding Denise.
-Augie goes to Scout Leader Rogers' house to find him, only to be attacked by Scout Leader Rogers as a zombie.
-Augie manages to deter him, and flee the scene.
+That night, Carter wakes Ben so they can attend the party.
+Augie catches them, however, and is disappointed by their choice.
+Ben and Carter drive into town to find that the bouncer for the strip club is no longer there, and they sneak in.
+They are attacked by the zombified bouncer and stripper before being saved by Denise.
+Augie goes to Rogers' house to find him, only to be attacked by the now zombified Rogers.
+Augie manages to incapacitate him and flee the scene.